anishmprasad/netslider/README.md

 # NetSlider

-A Animated Slider Component for React.
+An Animated Slider Component for React.

 ### Installation